What is a DSP in an Android Headunit?

 And do I need one?

-There is a lot of jargon written in the advertising and sales listings for Android Headunits.
-A very common term mentioned is ‘DSP’.
-But what is DSP and more importantly is having one better than not having one and should I spend more to get one?
+A lot of jargon is written in the advertising and sales listings for Android Headunits.
+A very common term mentioned is ‘DSP.’
+But what is DSP, and more importantly, is having one better than not having one, and should I spend more to get one?

 DSP stands for Digital Signal Processor.

-The name explains it’s function; the audio signal is processed while still in is digital state.
-“But what does that actually mean?“, “what affect does it have on the sound?“, “will I be able to hear a difference?” and “is a DSP worth the extra money?” are all questions asked about the popular, but mysterious DSP in an android headunit.
+The name explains its function; the audio signal is processed while still in its digital state.
+“But what does that mean?”, “what effect does it have on the sound?”, “will I be able to hear a difference?” and “Is a DSP worth the extra money?” are all questions asked about the popular but mysterious DSP in an android headunit.

 Pictures Help

 The pictures linked to this post may help to explain.
-The hardware DSP chip can alter the features of the sound produced by the android headunit with greater control than just in software.
-A graphic equalizer screen allows fine tuning adjustment of the digital audio signal before it is converted to analogue, amplified and sent to the speakers to become the sound.
+The hardware DSP chip can alter the sound features produced by the Android headunit with greater control than just in software.
+A graphic equalizer screen allows fine-tuning adjustment of the digital audio signal before it is converted to analog, amplified, and sent to the speakers to become the sound.

 Can you hear the difference?